Decay of correlations for normally hyperbolic trapping: The CAP reduction of scattering problems: Proof of Theorem

 \section{The CAP reduction of scattering problems: Proof of Theorem \ref{t:2}}

 In this section we will prove a generalization of Theorem \ref{t:2} which applies to a variety of scattering problems.
-Our approach of reduction to estimates for the Hamiltonian complex absorbing potential (CAP) is based on the work Datchev-Vasy \cite{DatVas10_1} (see also \cite[\S 4.1]{DyaGu} and \cite{DaZ}) but as the argument is simple and elegant we reproduce it in our slightly modified setting.
+Our approach of reduction to estimates for the Hamiltonian complex absorbing potential (CAP) is based on the work Datchev--Vasy \cite{DatVas10_1} (see also \cite[\S 4.1]{DyaGu}) but as the argument is simple and elegant we reproduce it in our slightly modified setting.

 Let $ ( Y, g ) $ be a complete Riemannian manifold and let

 We make general assumption on $ ( Y, g ) $ which will allow asymptotically Euclidean and asymptotically hyperbolic infinities.

 We assume that $ Y $ is the interior of a compact manifold $\overline Y$ with a $ \CI $ boundary, $ \partial Y \neq \emptyset $.
 We choose a defining function of $ \partial Y $: